 Social - If a user clicks on a URL to your site from a social network, that traffic will be classified as social.
 Examples of social sites include Facebook, Twitter, Yelp, etc.

 The Landing Pages report can be used to see which page users are entering your site on.
 Go to Behavior > Site Content > Landing Pages.
 This is useful because you can see at a glance what content is generating interest and gaining visibility.
 Your home page will usually be in the first spot, which obviously makes sense.
 But let’s say one of your blog posts is number 2 or 3.
 That means that users are finding that content either through search or linked to from other places and are clicking on it.
 That content is performing well and bringing users to your website!
+Use that data to guide your content marketing strategy.

 This report ranks the pages on your site by overall page views.
 Go to Behavior > Site Content > All Pages.
 This report is best for seeing which content on your site your users are most interested in.
 This is helpful because it can show you what content might need improvement, or what content users are having a hard time finding, and what content users are finding the most useful.
 You can also see how much time users spent on average on each page, which will tell you how engaged your users are with your content.
 Are they taking the time to read it over, or are they moving on after a couple seconds?
+If you're interested learning more about how your users engage with your site, find engagement metrics here.

 Now, let’s take a look at your site’s mobile traffic.
 Go to Audience > Mobile > Overview.
 This is a simple report that shows you how much of your traffic is on desktop vs. mobile vs. tablet.
 You can see how much time these users spent on average on your site.
 This report can be very telling about how your site works on mobile.
 Are you getting mobile traffic, but these users are leaving right away?
 Maybe they’re finding your site difficult to use on mobile, or they can’t find what they need.
 Do you have a higher percentage of mobile traffic than you thought?
 It's important to think about mobile visitors when looking at all the traffic to your website.